 Henry Howlett is presumably released from prison.

-Lydia is living with her aunt Eliza Hendricks in Perkasie, under her maiden name, and employed as a cigar maker.
+Lydia appears in the U.S. census, living with her aunt Eliza Hendricks in Perkasie, under her maiden name, and employed as a cigar maker.
+Her marital status is single.

 Lydia writes from aunt Eliza’s house on April 27, to widowed uncle William Gross, who must have requested her help for a couple weeks.
 He was probably ill with an infectious disease: “…I asked my boss about coming down to your place for a week or two.
 He says it is quite out of the question, that we were rushed with work at present.
 And the most is the disease.
 They claim that it is catching and I will not be allowed in the factory afterward for fear of spreading the disease….”
 She signs, “Lydia Gross”.
 (William Gross letters, Hist.
 Mss.
 9, MHC)